brainvat-zz/RepData_PeerAssessment2/PA2_template.md

              STATE.NAME,
              EVTYPE) %>%
     summarize(People.Harmed = sum(TOTALHARMED), Economic.Damage = sum(TOTALDMG))

+# Relative threshold to make it into the "top" worst storms
+MAX_HARMS <- 20
 ```

 We now have a smaller data set that is easier to work with.